iban-borras/informational-singularity-hypothesis/README.md

 - Backward compatible with v32 format (observable bits only)

 **Emergent Order (not φ-convergence):**
-- HSI v32 shifted focus from golden ratio convergence to **order as fundamental principle**
+- ISH v32 shifted focus from golden ratio convergence to **order as fundamental principle**
 - "Order is the only way Nothingness can contradict itself"
 - Level 1 detects and quantifies this emergent order through multiple metrics